View original article on NHS Choices

 Phantom limb sensations are sensations that seem to be coming from the amputated limb.
 Occasionally, these can be painful (phantom limb pain).

-The term "phantom" doesn't mean the painful symptoms are imaginary.
+The term "phantom" does not mean the sensations are imaginary.
 Phantom limb pain is a real phenomenon, which has been confirmed using brain imaging scans to study how nerve signals are transmitted to the brain.

 The symptoms of phantom limb pain can range from mild to severe.
 Some people have described brief "flashes" of mild pain, similar to an electric shock, that last for a few seconds.
 Others have described constant severe pain.